chalatz/tours/pages/partners/corfu_privatetours_shoreexcursions.md

 subtitles: []

 ---
-We are all from Corfu, between 30-40 years old.
-Dimitris Daphnis, Spiros Kritikos, and Makis Ziniatis.
+Our Team is from Corfu, between 30-40 years old.
 We are married with children.
 We all speak English fluently.

 We are professional Taxi Drivers, members of the Taxi Owners Association of Corfu, with an average of 15 years experience.